 Does REACH require any changes in the Safety Data Sheets (SDS) prepared according to the existing provisions?

-The safety data sheet (SDS or MSDS) remains the main tool for hazard communication in the supply chain of chemical products.
+The safety data sheet (SDS) remains the main tool for hazard communication in the supply chain of chemical products.
 So far only minor changes have been implemented.
 At the moment there is no need to ask for a new SDS and you can continue to use the version on hand.
 We will update the SDS as new information becomes available and make it available for our customers.

 What is the late pre-registration?